Have Kerry speak at your 2024 event List Icon:

 In October 2005, you will be blessed with a baby girl you will choose to name Reagan.
 I probably do not need to tell you this, but being a first-time parent is going to be challenging.
 However, I must tell you that there is something about your daughter, about me, that you must know.
 I will be diagnosed with autism at age two.

 Autism Spectrum Disorder can present itself in diverse ways.
-The first thing with me is impaired communication.
-I develop normally, even say a few words but then lose them all by age two.
-You have concerns and autism is dismissed at first thinking it may be aphasia, auditory or sensory processing disorder.
+The first thing about me is impaired communication.
+I develop normally, even say a few words, but then lose them all by age two.
+You have concerns and autism is dismissed at first, thinking it may be aphasia, auditory or sensory processing disorder.
 Autism in girls looks different from boys.
-You will be scared but I will not be nonverbal forever.
+You will be scared, but I will not be nonverbal forever.
 However, I still need to communicate my needs to you.
 So, you will have someone teach me sign language.
 I will learn the basic signs; eat, sleep, drink.
 I will have speech therapy throughout elementary school as well.
 It contains fun games that help me regain my speech and speak better.
-They will even order me a communication device but thankfully, I will never need to use it.
-You will try many things to help with my speech such as diets and vitamins but do not worry it will be okay.
-I start to talk again at age five.
+They will even order me a communication device, but thankfully, I will never need to use it.
+You will try many things to help with my speech such as diets and vitamins but do not worry, it will be okay.
+I started to talk again at age five.
 I also will not respond to my name sometimes or give eye contact.
 At times, I will have meltdowns because I cannot communicate with you.
-I want you to know I see you, I hear you and know that I love you.
+I want you to know I see you; I hear you and know that I love you.
 Along with speech, there are also some motor challenges for us.

 I want to thank you in advance, for what my future looks like even with autism.
 Thank you for being there when I stop talking, thank you for helping me with accommodations and thank you for having the unconditional love that all parents should have.
 My future is bright!
 I consider my life great and I am incredibly happy.
 Sure life is life and we have our down days, but I am happy to spend my life with this family and I do not know what my life would be like without the both of you.
 I am in the top of my graduating class and planning for college.
 I love to make small comics of my interests along with characters and stories.
 I want to make people happy like the happiness I have in my life.
 We need more happiness in the world.
 I cannot wait for you two to watch me grow and see where our autism journey takes us.
 Hope you love this life as much as I do.